ucbrise/flor/CIDR.md

 python -m flor replay gradient_norm
 ```

 FlorDB will analyze your previous runs and replay them efficiently, only executing the parts needed to capture the new information.

 When it's done, you can view the updated results:

 ```python
 import flor
 flor.dataframe("seed", "batch_size", "lr", "gradient_norm")
 ```

+Notice how the gradient norm, data recovered with hindsight logging, is now just another column in the Flor Dataframe.

 The power here is that we didn't have to modify our original experiments or rerun them from scratch.

-FlorDB handled all the complexity of propagating logging statements back in time and replaying the necessary parts of our training history.
+FlorDB handled all the complexity of propagating logging statements back in time and replaying the necessary parts of our training history efficiently.

 [Pause for transition]

-Now that we've covered the core features of FlorDB, let me show you how it fits into larger AI/ML applications...

 ## Building AI/ML Applications with FlorDB

-Let me show you how FlorDB serves as more than just a logging system.
+Now that we've covered the core features of FlorDB, let me show you how it fits into larger AI/ML applications.
 In the real world, AI/ML applications need to manage complex pipelines spanning multiple components - from feature computation to model training to human feedback.
 Let me demonstrate this using our Document Parser application.

 ### FlorDB as a Feature Store